Tree stand: Safety

 Safety is the biggest consideration for tree stands.
 A body harness is the most important part of tree stand safety.
 Many different styles of harness can keep hunters safe.
 One harness compiled of a belt around the waist of the person and one around tree with a strap between the two can keep the hunter safe.
 Another harness is a full body harness, which has shoulder straps and straps around the legs.
 The full body harness attaches to the tree the same way the belt harness does.
 Attaching the harness as soon as the hunter is in the tree keeps the hunter safe while setting up for the hunt.
 The strap between the harness and strap around the tree should be long enough to allow the hunter to move a little and short enough so if the hunter falls they do not fall too far.

 Tree stand users should always check over their stands to ensure good working condition.
 A tree stand in poor condition can be unsafe for the hunter to hunt from.
 Checking the steps up to the stand for safely and stability can prevent falling while climbing up to the stand.

-It is commonly advised to never carry equipment while climbing, and to use a haul line to raise or lower one's equipment.
+Common causes of injuries include structural failure, carelessness, and falling asleep.
+Common kinds of resulting injuries include spine fracture, extremity fracture, head injury, pelvic fracture, and rib fracture.
+Most injuries occur with home-built deer stands rather than commercial stands.